 Since Airbnb entered the market around 2008, it changed things for travelers as well as property owners.
 Airbnb provided a marketplace that allowed people who are known as hosts to rent out their own properties on a short-term basis.

-As for the traveller, they were no longer restricted to either hotel or hostel for their accommodation.
-Now they can choose a townhouse, apartment or something unusual like a farmhouse.
+These properties range from apartments, townhouses, houses, hostel beds, and hotel rooms.
+As for the traveler, they were no longer restricted to either hotel or hostel for their accommodation.
+Now they can choose a townhouse, apartment, or something unusual like a farmhouse.

-This is pretty straight forward, you can register with your Facebook, Google or email account.
-Once you are registered, there is a verification process required before you can use AirBnB.
+This is pretty straightforward, you can register with your Facebook, Google, or email account.
+Once you are registered, there is a verification process required before you can use Airbnb.

 The reason for the strict verification is that the hosts renting out their property, want to be sure that you are who you say you are.

 Check The Location

 This is a pretty obvious one, like a hotel there is nothing worse than being in the middle of nowhere or even in a questionable area where you don’t feel safe.

 Always double-check the location and do the research on the area.
 Also, check the reviews from previous guests, there may be comments about the area and general facilities.